gititub/NEN-NER-TOOLKIT/README.md

 ## Normalize Variants with [SynVar][def7] and [LitVar][def6]

-To run example use test.tsv or test2.csv as input file, or use your own data with 3 columns: pmid, gene, HGVS.
-Returns two files in the specified output directory, one with LitVar normalization and the second one with SynVar normalization and gene+drug NER.
+To run example use `pmid_gene_HGVS.csv/tsv` as input file, or use your own data with 3 columns: pmid, gene, HGVS.
+Returns two files in the specified output directory, one with [LitVar][def6]normalization and the second one with [SynVar][def7] normalization and gene+drug NER.

 $ python src/normalize.py [input_file] [output_directory]